Skip to content

 Quick Answer

-The best small business loans depend on your specific needs.
-SBA 7(a) loans offer the lowest rates for established businesses needing up to $5 million.
-Microloans serve startups requiring under $50,000.
-Traditional bank term loans work well for strong-credit borrowers, while online lenders provide faster funding despite higher costs.
+The best small business loans depend on your needs.
+SBA 7(a) loans offer the lowest rates for qualified borrowers with strong credit.
+Traditional bank term loans work for established businesses, while online lenders provide faster funding at higher costs.
+Equipment financing and lines of credit serve specialized purposes.

 Reviewed by Vlad Sherbatov